fabschurt/ansible-role-ubuntu-apache-php/README.md

       Apache directive
     - `server_aliases*`: an array of alias FQDNs that will be concatenated as the value of the `ServerAlias` Apache directive
-    - `additional_config*`: a string containing some literal Apache config that will be inserted at the end of the vhost’s Ansible-generated config (you should use a YAML [block literal](https://en.wikipedia.org/wiki/YAML#Indented_delimiting) string here); caution: this will be inserted inside a `<Directory>` block matching the app’s document root, so you can’t use all existing directives here
+    - `additional_vhost_config*`: a string containing some literal Apache config that will be inserted at the end of the vhost’s Ansible-generated config (you should use a YAML [block literal](https://en.wikipedia.org/wiki/YAML#Indented_delimiting) string here)
+    - `additional_docroot_config*`: same thing as above but scoped to the vhost’s document root folder thanks to a `<Directory>` directive

 See the [Example playbook](#example-playbook) section below for a reference of these variables’ default values.